igorkll/syslbuild/README.md

 * support for the operation (packing and unpacking) of initramfs with a multiblock structure
 * add riscV support and an example for the opencomputers 2 mod in minecraft
 * an assembly element that collects popular ready-made modules into your rootfs. such as glibc, coreutils, busybox and other gnu utilities
+* the ability to use the specified version of grub to create images, rather than the one provided in the host system
+* built-in chroot environment for running syslbuild and other package programs
 ### completed
 * execution of arbitrary scripts in the system's chroot, with qemu-static support for execution during assembly for a different architecture
 * make a normal caching system